Difference Between AICD and Pacemaker

 AICD stands for Automated Implantable Cardiovascular Defibrillator.
 It is an implantable device that is used to monitor the heartbeat and adjust any abnormal beating by sending a mild shock.

-The device tracks the rhythm of the heartbeat and syncs to the natural rhythm of the heart for providing the electric shock.
+The device tracks the rhythm of the heartbeat and syncs to the heart’s natural rhythm to provide the electric shock.

-A pacemaker is a device that is used to regulate the beating of the heart.
-The device can be placed under the skin on the chest and it monitors the heartbeats.
+A pacemaker is a device used to regulate the heart’s beating.
+The device can be placed under the skin on the chest, and it monitors the heartbeats.

 The device has a generator and battery for operation.
 It monitors the heartbeats and sends signals on account of any abnormal beating of the heart.